 - A page named

-. - A page named
+pricingwill be accessible atyour-domain.com/pricing. - A page named

-will be accessible atyour-domain.com/about-us
+about-uswill be accessible atyour-domain.com/about-us.

 Creating a new page in the Saasio editor by providing a name.